ginstrom/paladin-novel/chapters/04_crack-in-the-chain.md

 Pell's grin was sharp as a blade.
 "Miracles?
 We used up our share of those escaping from the slave ship."

 Gond's original plan had been simple: drop the children with Maera, let her network find them safe passage to distant lands.
-But with slave catchers scouring every trail...
+But with slave catchers scouring every trail…

 "I was going to take you to Maera," he said, kneeling to meet Dax and Alia's eyes.
 "She has ways of getting people to safety.
-But with this many hunters..."
-He shook his head.
+But with this many hunters…" He shook his head.
 "They'll be watching her place, questioning anyone who comes near."

 Alia's hand found her brother's.
 "What does that mean?"